jeff-wise/Elea/README.md

 All systems are automatically given web APIs.
 Values and systems are given UUIDs, such that systems are automatically distributed.
 All processes are concurrent.
 Programs are universal by default, just like any real world constructions.
-Elea is a very different, unconvential language with the ultimate goal of enabling anyone to program and construct complex software with minimal difficulty.
+Elea is a very different, unconventional language with the ultimate goal of enabling anyone to program and construct complex software with minimal difficulty.
+Elea is a language for humans, not machines.

 ## How to Run